www-oto-dev/webdev-sdk/README.md

 oto.formulas.set('action.button.title', 'Same in a couple of words: {main.button.title}')
 ```

-Do not forget to generate values and build the website to apply changes
+Do not forget to generate values and build the website to apply changes:
 ```
 oto.project.generate() # Takes up to 10 mins
 oto.project.build()